IkarosKurtz/Coding-Challenge/README.md

 For each test case, output two integers r and c(2 ≤ r, c ≤ 7) — the row and column of the bishop.

 The input is generated in such a way that there is always exactly one possible location of the bishop that is not on the edge of the board.

+### ❗ Fecha de publicación: 23/06/22

+**Kana and Dragon Quest game**

+Difficulty: easy+(900)

+Constrains:
+time limit per test: 1 second
+memory limit per test: 256 megabytes

+**Problem:**

+Kana was just an ordinary high school girl before a talent scout discovered her.
+Then, she became an idol.
+But different from the stereotype, she is also a gameholic.
+One day Kana gets interested in a new adventure game called Dragon Quest.
+In this game, her quest is to beat a dragon.

+The dragon has a hit point of x initially.
+When its hit point goes to 0 or under 0, it will be defeated.
+In order to defeat the dragon, Kana can cast the two following types of spells.

+-Void Absorption-

+Assume that the dragon's current hit point is h, after casting this spell its hit point will become [h/2]+10.
+Here [h/2] denotes h divided by two, rounded down.

+-Lightning Strike-

+This spell will decrease the dragon's hit point by 10.
+Assume that the dragon's current hit point is h, after casting this spell its hit point will be lowered to h−10.

+Due to some reasons Kana can only cast no more than n Void Absorptions and m Lightning Strikes.
+She can cast the spells in any order and doesn't have to cast all the spells.
+Kana isn't good at math, so you are going to help her to find out whether it is possible to defeat the dragon.

+**Input:**

+The first line contains a single integer t (1 ≤ t ≤ 1000)  — the number of test cases.

+The next t lines describe test cases.
+For each test case the only line contains three integers x, n, m (1 ≤ x ≤ 105, 0 ≤ n, m ≤ 30)  — the dragon's initial hit point, the maximum number of Void Absorptions and Lightning Strikes Kana can cast respectively.

+**Output:**

+If it is possible to defeat the dragon, print "YES" (without quotes).
+Otherwise, print "NO" (without quotes).

+You can print each letter in any case (upper or lower).

+Example:

+#Note: One possible casting sequence of the first test case is shown below:

+-Void Absorption [100/2]+10=60.

+-Lightning Strike 60−10=50.

+-Void Absorption [50/2]+10=35.

+-Void Absorption [35/2]+10=27.

+-Lightning Strike 27−10=17.

+-Lightning Strike 17−10=7.

+-Lightning Strike 7−10=−3.